 The new grading system employs a formula that takes a number of factors into consideration when determining overall school performance.
-Oklahoma Gazette explains that the new grading system looks at five core academic areas, including math, reading, writing, science and social studies.
+Oklahoma Gazette explains that the new grading system looks at five core academic areas: math, reading, writing, science, and social studies.
 The breakdown of the formula is as follows:

-The assessment considers attendance and graduation rates of students, parent and community involvement and number of students participating in advanced coursework, as well as standardized test scores.
-In addition to performance, improvement is also a consideration, which should be a boon to failing schools struggling to bring their performance up to par.
+The assessment considers attendance and graduation rates of students, parent and community involvement, and number of students participating in advanced coursework, as well as standardized test scores.
+In addition to performance, improvement is also a consideration, which should be a boon to failing schools struggling to improve their performance.
 However, educators across the state are complaining that the new assessments do not go into enough depth to discover the true quality of an Oklahoma school.

 Problems with the New Grading System

 The Oklahoma Daily reports that many of the state’s educators, including some college professors, are decrying the methods used to evaluate schools through this new assessment system.
-Theresa DeBacker, an associate dean at Jeannine Rainbolt College of Education at Oklahoma University, explained that it is impossible to narrow a school’s complete academic performance into a single letter grade.
+Theresa DeBacker, an associate dean at Jeannine Rainbolt College of Education at Oklahoma University, explained that narrowing a school’s complete academic performance into a single letter grade is impossible.

-DeBacker also noted that Oklahoma classrooms are filled with students with a broad range of knowledge levels, learning abilities and testing skills.
-Teachers responsible for such diverse classrooms should not be held accountable for the performance of their students through a single test taken by those students at the end of the school year.
+DeBacker also noted that Oklahoma classrooms are filled with students with broad knowledge levels, learning abilities, and testing skills.
+Teachers who are responsible for such diverse classrooms should not be held accountable for their students' performance through a single test taken by those students at the end of the school year.
 Teachers who have students learning English as a second language, or those with severe learning disabilities, can quickly lower the learning curve for the entire class based on this assessment system.

-The methodology also doesn’t make allowances for schools that are poorly funded and can’t afford the technology and resources often taken for granted by some of the wealthier schools in the state.
+The methodology also doesn’t make allowances for poorly funded schools that can’t afford the technology and resources often taken for granted by some of the wealthier schools in the state.
 Educators worry that giving these schools a poor grade will serve to compound the issues the schools are already facing.